navyadamisetti/Flask-Database-Operations/ReadMe.md

 # CRUD operations using Flask and Database in Ubuntu
+   This is to create a list about trip using flask functions where the user can implement CRUD operations using web pages.

 ## Requirements

 - python: Json, Flask, pymysql, Requests, Collections, render_template, request, jsonify, redirect, url_for